 5. The Search Engine

 With thousands of documents scattered digitally, the issue of locating documents became increasingly important, which sparked game-changing innovation.
-DMS providers began to integrate full text searching.
+Document management systems providers began to integrate full text searching.
 Companies can now find any document in their DMS in seconds.

 Benefits and business drivers: System efficiency; Staff productivity; Operations’ speed